-Policy Area Creative District - Area B MCDB Uses Industrial, retail/service, office, hotel, cultural , residential Option/Tenure Secured market and below-market rental housing Strata ownership housing Hotel development Max Height 20 storeys Max Density 7.0 FSR Min Frontage 45.7 m (150 ft.)
+Policy Area Creative District - Area B MCDB Uses Industrial, retail/service, office, hotel, cultural, , residential Option/Tenure Secured market and below-market rental housing Strata ownership housing Hotel development Max Height 20 storeys Max Density 7.0 FSR Min Frontage 45.7 m (150 ft.)
 Notes A minimum of 20% of the residential floor area is required to be secured at below-market rents (see Housing (Chapter 12) for details).
 A minimum of two levels of non-residential uses (e.g. cultural, light industrial, or service/retail) is required.
 A minimum of 20% of the residential floor area delivered as turnkey social housing units owned by the City.
-A minimum of two levels of non-residential uses (e.g. cultural, light industrial, or service/retail) is required. ere lesser site frontage may be considered at th e discretion of the Director of Planning.
+A minimum of two levels of non-residential uses (e.g. cultural, light industrial, or service/retail) is required.
+See Land Use (Chapter 7) for cases where ere lesser site frontage may be considered at the e discretion of the Director of P lanning.